geekarist/WhereIsHome/README.md

 Commute list:

-* Change a commute
+* Update commuting times when home address is changed

 Add commute activity:

-- Number of commutes per week to 0 by default
+- Number of commutes per week empty by default
-- Preview commute time before accepting
 - Select the time of commute
+- Use Citymapper API to calculate commuting time